tyshell/learngit/readme.txt

 Git is fun.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creating a new branch is quick.
+Creating a new branch is quickly.